 It may be, for example, that a program needs to perform house-keeping functions at certain times of the day, in which case it can spawn (either fork or thread) a sub-process which uses a built-in mcron.
 Another example may be a program which must sleep until some non-absolute time specified on the Gregorian calendar (the first day of next week, for example).
 Finally, it may be the wish of the user to provide a program with the functionality of mcron plus a bit extra.

-The base module maintains mcron’s internal job lists, and provides the main wait-run-wait loop that is mcron’s main function.
+The base module maintains mcron’s internal job lists, and provides the main wait-run-wait loop that is mcron’s primary function.
 It also introduces the facilities for accumulating a set of environment modifiers, which take effect when jobs run.